Profile image

 Louise specialises in criminal law, extradition law, international criminal law, and international human rights law.

-Louise has a busy criminal practice, appearing in the Crown Court, Youth Court, and the Magistrates’ Court on a daily basis.
-She has a particular interest in working with vulnerable clients and has taken part in several Youth Court training sessions to ensure her young defendants are assisted with skill and care.
+Louise has a busy criminal practice, appearing in the Crown Court and the Youth Court on a daily basis.
+She has a particular interest in working with young clients and has taken part in several Youth Court training sessions to ensure her young defendants are assisted with skill and care.

 Louise combines her domestic criminal practice with extradition and international law, and has extensive experience advising and litigating in international crime and human rights.